Geddes Student Journalism Prizes

 Candidates for the prizes are asked to submit the following in two documents:

-• a minimum of three and a maximum of six pieces of journalistic work completed whilst at University, in electronic (Word) format with the web link to the article immediately above the headline and the text pasted into the document.
+• A minimum of three and a maximum of six pieces of journalistic work completed whilst at University, in electronic (Word) format with the web link to the article immediately above the headline and the text pasted into the document.

 • Articles must be in English, published in a recognised publication or website and published under a single byline only (no joint bylined articles will be considered).